MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/variogram.rst

 -----------------------

 - *deltas*: Proportion of neighbours to include for smoothing (default: 0.1:0.1:0.9).
 - *kernel*: Kernel with which to smooth permuted maps.
-Valid options are 'gaussian', 'exp' (default), 'invdist', and 'uniform'.
+Valid options are 'gaussian', 'exp' (default), 'invdist', 'uniform', and a function handle.
 - *pv*: Percentile of pairwise distance distribution at which to truncate during variogram fitting (default: 25).
 - *nh*: Number of uniformly spaced distances at which to compute variograms (default: 25).
 - *resample*: Resample surrogate maps' values from target brain map (default: false).